 Client portfolios can contain a mix of asset classes and sub-asset classes, including:

-Cerity Partner’s fee for its wealth management services for high net worth clients generally begins at 1.50% of assets under management, with a minimum annual fee of $20,000 typically required.
+The firm’s wealth management services for high net worth clients generally begins at 1.50% of assets under management, with a minimum annual fee of $20,000 typically required.
 This fee includes all of the Cerity Partners’ services, though occasionally the firm also charges a fixed retainer for financial planning, taxes or other services, depending on the extent of the services provided.

 Clients will be separately responsible for third-party charges, such as transaction fees via custodians or brokers.
 Those who participate in other programs offered by the firm may also be subject to additional fees.